noaione/yuusha-shoukan-ln/sources/v01/chapter0.md

 [M-Most probably...
 What should we do about this, Millady?]

 [What should we do, you ask?
-It's not like I can just say “I messed up, _teehee!_ so for now, why don't we explain the situation to everyone...
+It's not like I can just say “I messed up, _teehee!_” so for now, why don't we explain the situation to everyone...
 Ah, but first, we need to figure out who the hero is...]

 [_Teehee!_ ...you say.
 Milady, I believe you're a bit too old to do such a thing